 - Small day pack to store all of your hiking essentials.

 - Don’t bring anything that you need to hold in your hands.
 You will need to use both hands to climb ladders, boulders and pull yourself up.

 - You can leave your hiking poles at home unless they fold small and can fit in your backpack.
 On this trail, they’ll just be in your way.

-Based on our own experiences and research, we have selected some of the best places to stay around Acadia National Park for visitors.
+Based on our own experiences and research, we have selected some of the best places to stay near Acadia National Park for visitors.